AakashdeepSingh1971/progresstracker/README.md

 - Install project dependencies by running `yarn install` in the root of the project

 ### Starting Backend
+- Make a firebase project and enable 'Realtime Database'
+- Download a private key for the service account of the project *(project settings > serivce accounts > generate a new private key)*
 - `cd packages/backend`

+#### Setting the env up
+- Make a copy of `.env.example` and name it `.env`
+- Open `.env`
+- Set `GOOGLE_SERVICE_ACC_PATH` as the absolute path of the private key you downloaded before
+- Set `DB_URL` as you firebase realtime database url *(this url is found in the 'Realtime Database section of firebase console')*
+- Set `PASSWORD_SALT` as any random cryptographically secure string, this will be used for hashing passwords
+- Set `JWT_SECRET` as any random cryptographically secure string, this will be used for signing and verifying JWTs

+#### Starting the websocket server
 - Compile the typescript using `yarn build` *(or you can start in watch mode using `yarn watch` for dev)*
 - Start the node process using `yarn start`